SteinwayThor/SteinwayThor/README.md

 --> Poker Tracker: A work in progress Heads Up Display with important statistics for use on America's Cardroom

+Additionally, please reach out to view some private projects, including:

---> Flappy Bird: An arcade with a selection of games, including Flappy Bird and an AI built on an evolutionary neural network (private for university policy, please reach out for more information)
+--> Flappy Bird: An arcade with a selection of games, including Flappy Bird and an AI built on an evolutionary neural network

+--> Adversarial Search: Implementations for minimax, alpha-beta, and alpha-beta with a cutoff for adversarial search problems along with a basic heuristic for TicTacToe for varied board sizes

+--> HMM: Implementations for a Hidden Markov Model given a transition and sensor model, an HMM representation for determining the location of a finger on a touchscreen given noisy data, and a non-Markov representation to better capture the behavior of a finger.

 I love learning about AI and am always looking for more opportunities to put my software skills to use!